blargoflatsome/COD/content/c/creation.md

   A spiritual authority has sent them below to retrieve a relic or perform a sacred rite as penance.
 - **Self-Flagellation Through Horror**
   They descend not for redemption but to accumulate suffering, equating agony with spiritual purification.
+- **To Undo a Personal Catastrophe**
+  They descend seeking the impossible: forgiveness.

 ### Meaning / Occult / Religion
 - **Wants to Birth a New God**